-Acupuncture is used to relieve pain by moving needles into specific pressure points on the body.
+Acupuncture is used to relieve pain by moving needles into specific acupuncture points on the body.
 Acupuncture classes are typically found at the master's or doctorate degree level.
 These courses may also be found at the certificate level for current health care providers.
-Acupuncture courses include the study of anatomy and physiology, the history and types of acupuncture, body meridians, pressure points and the use of herbs and needles.
+Acupuncture courses include the study of anatomy and physiology, the history and types of acupuncture, body meridians, trigger points and the use of herbs and needles.

 List of Acupuncture Classes